Government of the 23rd Dáil

-18th Government of Ireland

 Nomination of Taoiseach

 The 23rd Dáil first met on 9 March 1982.
 In the debate on the nomination of Taoiseach, Fianna Fáil leader Charles Haughey, and Fine Gael leader and outgoing Taoiseach Garret FitzGerald were both proposed.
 The nomination of Haughey was carried with 86 in favour and 79 against.
 Haughey was appointed as Taoiseach by president Patrick Hillery.

-Members of the Government
+Government ministers

 After his appointment as Taoiseach by the president, Charles Haughey proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on the same day.

 Attorney General

 On 9 March 1982, Patrick Connolly SC was appointed by the president as Attorney General on the nomination of the Taoiseach.
 Connolly resigned on 17 August after Malcolm MacArthur, who had been a house-guest of Connolly's, was arrested for murder.
 On 18 August 1982, John L. Murray SC was appointed by the president as Attorney General on the nomination of the Taoiseach.